jseol0324/BNT162b2-SCCS-meta-analysis/README.md

 ## Reproducibility

-All analyses were conducted in R (version ≥ 4.2.0) using the metafor package.
+All analyses were conducted in R (version 4.4.1) using the metafor package (version 4.8.0).
 Study-level data and analysis scripts are publicly available in this repository.

 Study-level data are provided in the `data/` directory: